-Marble countertops are porous in nature so if not sealed, it can be unreliable.
+Marble countertops are porous in nature so if not sealed, they can be unreliable.
 They can easily catch stains then.
 So, marble has to be sealed and maintained properly in order to use it in the best way.

 Marble is a delicate material so the marble countertops are delicate in nature.
 It makes them unfit for the places where heavy work is done.
 As they can be easily prone to wear & tear.

 These trendy and ornate countertops are widely used and are increasing in their popularity all the time.
 They are used in bathrooms, kitchens, and also in outdoor areas.
-They are composite material which is easily poured and molded into whatever shape you require.
+They are composite material that is easily poured and molded into whatever shape you require.

 Let’s have a look at their pros and cons.